marios889/AlarmClock/README.md

 Clone or download this repository

-Open a terminal in the project folder
+  1) Open a terminal in the project folder
+  2) Run main.java File
+  3) Enter Your Specified Alarm Time
+  4) Enter Your File path for a song to play

 Enter the time for the alarm (format: HH:MM)

 ⚙️ Example
 Enter alarm time (HH:MM): 07:30
+Enter File Path : Example.wav
 Alarm set for 07:30
 Wake up! ⏰